wired010/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

      * Add the namespaces you want to monitor in configmap `monitor_namespaces = ["namespace1", "namespace2"]`
      * Run the following kubectl command: kubectl apply -f<configmap_yaml_file.yaml>
          * Example: `kubectl apply -f container-azm-ms-osmconfig.yaml`
-5. The configuration change can take upto 15 mins to finish before taking effect, and all omsagent pods in the cluster will restart.
-The restart is a rolling restart for all omsagent pods, not all restart at the same time.
+5. The configuration change can take upto 15 mins to finish before taking effect, and all ama-logs pods in the cluster will restart.
+The restart is a rolling restart for all ama-logs pods, not all restart at the same time.

 ## Validate the metrics flow
 1. Query cluster's Log Analytics workspace InsightsMetrics table to see metrics are flowing or not